benjay10/app-poc-diff/README.md

 Project demonstrating a concept for delta sync between different applications

+## TODO

+This service relies on indexed delta messages, and thus on [this PR](https://github.com/mu-semtech/mu-authorization/pull/6).
+As a temporary solution, we reference this repository and branch directly and build from it instead of using an image.

 ## Configuring

 Keys are intentionally omitted from the configuration directories.
 Read the [mu-tunnel](http://github.com/redpencilio/mu-tunnel) documentation for instructions on creating the necessary keys.